Compare property maintenance insurance for business

 As a property maintenance worker or contractor, you could find yourself exposed to more risks than most other professions - one day you could be working at heights repairing roof tiles, the next day digging in gardens near fibre-optic cables or drilling in the basement near water pipes.
 It could even be necessary for something as simple, but costly, as spilling a can of paint over your client's expensive sofa during a refurbishment.

-So it’s important to make sure you’re properly covered against these risks.
+So it’s important to make sure you have adequate business insurance in place to make sure you're properly covered against these risks.
 A comprehensive property maintenance insurance package is the only way to prepare for the worst and potentially keep your business going and balance the books if you find yourself on the wrong end of a claim, unfortunate accident, theft or vandalism.

 What cover should be included with property maintenance insurance?

 Some of the key policies you may be offered as part of a property maintenance insurance policy include:

 Public liability cover is essential if you work with members of the public, this covers against claims made against you for damage illness or injury made by anyone who’s not an employee of yours.

 Employers’ liability insurance